Hemaraju721/RNA-Seq-analysis/README.md

 **Step 5**.
 ALIGNMENT USING TOPHAT 2.0
 To align the sample files against the mouse genome using TopHat2.0, use the following script.

-Script : DRG1.sh
+Script : MyTopHat.sh
-CODE for DRG1.sh : https://github.com/hrccspipeline/HRCCSPipeline/blob/master/scripts/DRG1.sh
+CODE for MyTopHat.sh : https://github.com/hrccspipeline/HRCCSPipeline/blob/master/scripts/DRG1.sh
-To run the script : $bsub < DRG1.sh
+To run the script : $bsub < MyTopHat.sh

 **Step 6**.
 TRANSCRIPT ASSEMBLY USING CUFFLINKS